8/6/2024

 Ryan McDonald

 Thanks for taking my questions.
 Maybe just another one on the Medicare rollout.
-Do you expect to be rolled out in all 50 states in time for open enrollment later this year and how should we think about the magnitude of maybe the marketing span that would be associated around open enrollment given the importance for Medicare and is this sort of baked into your expectations currently for adjusted EBITDA for the full year, thanks?
+Do you expect to be rolled out in all 50 states in time for open enrollment later this year?
+And how should we think about the magnitude of maybe the marketing spend that would be associated around open enrollment given the importance for Medicare?
+And is this sort of baked into your expectations currently for adjusted EBITDA for the full year?
+Thanks.

 speaker

-Yeah, so I don't know the concluding date on open enrollment, but I would say we're gonna be right in the middle of it.
-So in addition will be what I believe is the best way to do that is to make sure that there's enough of the Medicare Advantage to benefit to some degree for the rollout in the mid to late fall of the Medicare Advantage rollout also.
-So I think we're gonna be, honestly, we'll probably be right in the middle of it.
+Yeah, so I don't know the concluding date on open enrollment, but, you know, my, but I would say we're going to be right in the middle of it.
+So in addition, we'll be what I believe is enough of the Medicare Advantage. to benefit to some degree for the rollout in the mid to late fall of the Medicare Advantage rollout also.
+So I think we're going to be, honestly, we'll probably be right in the middle of it.
 So we should be able to take advantage of that.
-Remember that there are existing 65 million Medicare lives.
-So there's just a huge number of patients who currently are in, but my predictions will be right in the middle and I reiterate it is we now at least have some indication of the size and interest of the Medicare population to get their therapy through Talkspace.
+Remember, there are existing 65 million Medicare lives.
+So there's just a huge number of patients who currently are in.
+But my predictions will be right in the middle.
+And I, you know, reiterate it is we now at least have some indication of the size and interest of the Medicare population to get the therapy through Talkspace.

 speaker